joshhornby/joshhornby.github.io/_posts/2026-02-10-managing-up-as-tech-lead.md

 Provide options, not just problems.
 When raising an issue, come with thoughts on how to address it.
 "We have a problem" puts the burden on your manager.
 "We have a problem, and here are three ways we could handle it" starts a useful conversation.

 Know what they'll get asked.
 Your manager gets questioned by their manager, by stakeholders, by other teams.
 Think about what questions they might face and give them the answers.
-This isn't manipulation; it's helping them help you.
+That's not manipulation, just good preparation.

-## Advocating for Your Team
+## Advocating for your team

 Part of managing up is making sure your team gets what they need.
 Resources, recognition, protection from unreasonable demands.
 Your manager can provide these things, but only if you make the case.